Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Length-function control along Weil-Petersson geodesic segments

-We are ready to prove the following two corollaries which are somewhat quantified versions of Theorem \ref{thm : shtw}.
+We close this section by proving the following two corollaries of Theorem \ref{thm : shtw}.
 These corollaries provide us with a kind of length-function versus twist parameter bounds over uniformly bounded length WP geodesic segments which often will be used in $\S$\ref{sec : itinerarywpgeod}.